 Visit Phoenix Park

 Not only is entering Europe’s largest urban park completely free, but there are plenty of things you can do there, too.
 Sports and recreation are extremely well represented, but Phoenix Park is also home to Dublin Zoo.
-True, that is not free, but if you want to see some wildlife, you don’t have to enter the zoo – stroll around a bit and you may stumble upon the heard of deer that lives here.
-The park is also where Áras an Uachtaráin, the residence of the Irish president, is located and you can visit it for free every Saturday.
+True, that is not free, but if you want to see some wildlife, you don’t have to enter the zoo – stroll around a bit and you may stumble upon the heard of deer that live here.
+The park is also where Áras an Uachtaráin, the residence of the Irish president, is located and you can visit it for free every Saturday, so all in all it is one of the most interesting places to visit in Dublin.

 Check out galleries and museums